| |

 |

-Interestingly, they kept space mural that goes back to the opening of EPCOT Center in 1982.
+Interestingly, Disney kept the space mural, which goes back to the opening of EPCOT Center in 1982.

-Its a majestic mural that has aged gracefully, and it works just as well with Siemens celebration of innovation as with AT&Ts celebration of communication.
+It’s a majestic mural that has aged gracefully, and it works just as well with Siemens’ message of innovation as with AT&T’s message of communication.

 |